Multiple people shot in Hollywood Beach, Florida, police say

 At least 9 people have been hospitalized after being shot during a fight between two groups in Hollywood Beach, Florida, police said.

-The shooting happened on Monday afternoon near the Margaritaville Hollywood Beach resort, CBS News Miami reported, adding that at least three of the people injured were minors.
-The injury status of the victims was not known at a Monday evening news briefing, Hollywood Police public information manager Deanna Bettineschi said.
+The shooting happened on Monday afternoon near the Margaritaville Hollywood Beach resort, CBS News Miami reported.

+Four of the nine shot were 17 or younger, while the adult victims ranged in age from 25-65, Hollywood Police public information manager Deanna Bettineschi said at a Monday night briefing.
+One victim was in surgery while another was in stable condition, she said.

 Thanks for reading CBS NEWS.